Bridgestone: Technological innovation

 In 1951, Bridgestone was the first company in Japan to begin selling rayon cord tires, and a five-year project to modernize production facilities was started.
 This year also saw another Bridgestone building opened in Kyōbashi, Tokyo, which contained the Bridgestone Museum.
 Sales surpassed ten billion yen in 1953, placing Bridgestone at the top of the tire industry in Japan, and celebrations were held to commemorate the 25th anniversary of the company's foundation in Kurume.

-The sale of nylon tires was started in 1959, and work forged ahead with the construction of the new Tokyo plant, which was opened in 1960, in order to cope with the fast-expanding market for motorization.
+The sale of nylon tires began in 1959 and a new Tokyo plant opened in 1960 to cope with the rapidly expanding market for motorization.